scaleway/scaleway-cloud-controller-manager/docs/loadbalancer-annotations.md

  - `<certificate-id>`: will use this certificate for all frontends
  - `<certificate-id>,<certificate-id>` will use these certificates for all frontends
  - `<port1>:<certificate1-id>,<certificate2-id>;<port2>,<port3>:<certificate3-id>` will use certificate 1 and 2 for frontend with port port1 and certificate3 for frotend with port port2 and port3

+### `service.beta.kubernetes.io/scw-loadbalancer-redispatch-attempt-count`
+This is the annotation to activate redispatch on another backend server in case of failure The default value is 0, which disable the redispatch.

+### `service.beta.kubernetes.io/scw-loadbalancer-max-retries`
+This is the annotation to configure the number of retry on connection failure The default value is 2.